Improving grain size and shape in wheat

 - Breeders are testing this material with the aim of introducing valuable traits of interest into their breeding programmes

-- Bulked seed containing both the GW2 and the wild wheat mutations are now available for Breeders to test in 2020
+- Bulked seed containing both the GW2 mutations and the P1 gene are now available for Breeders

 Our research to improve grain shape and size in wheat spans two of our Institute Strategic Programmes; Genes in the Environment and Designing Future Wheat.

 The value of historic discoveries in wheat, made at the John Innes Centre were estimated by Brookdale Consulting, in 2018, to be worth £4.9bn globally.

 Over the next 25 years independent evaluation suggests that the work programme currently being undertaken in wheat is estimated as contributing £100m Gross Value Added to the UK and £4.3bn to the rest of the world through improved productivity.

 To have maximum impact from our research at the earliest opportunity, it is important that we get our research findings on improving wheat to breeders at the earliest opportunity.

 As part of the Designing Future Wheat programme, scientists can propose novel mutants and genes to cross into commercial varieties.

 Wheat breeders are consulted to identify the most useful traits for this process which is then undertaken to provide the background variety plus and minus the new trait of interest.
 This seed is bulked up and the breeders take this seed and test it in locations across the UK and Northern France.
 Once material has been assessed at several trial sites, breeders are given access to this advanced germplasm for incorporating into their breeding programmes.

 Simon Berry from Limagrain says “The novel genetic variation in grain size identified by Professor Uauy, which has been made available via the breeders toolkit in Designing Future Wheat, is being used by Limagrain as a part of its pre-breeding strategy.